 Here in the Southwestern desert regions we are blest (cursed?) with abundant solar gain.
 One of the many ways we can use this resource is though dehydration of vegetables, fruits and meats.

 For centuries humans have dried their foods in order to preserve and use them during the winter months.
 The knowledge of our ancestors combined with today’s research has given us safe and yet creative methods of continuing this long tradition.

-Solar Dehydration Click this link for a PDF version.
+Solar Dehydration Click this link for a PDF version of Rose’s presentation.